|Submit this story to StumbleUpon|

-This page describes a trip by the Kilfoil family (Paul, Karen and Scott) to Peru, Bolivia and Argentina in June and July 2010.
-Check out our travelogues page for details of other trips we've done.
+This page describes a trip by Paul Kilfoil, Karen Gray-Kilfoil and Scott Gray to Peru, Bolivia and Argentina in 2010.

-If you enjoyed reading this, please send an email to Paul.
+If you enjoyed reading this, please send me an email.
 All correspondence is appreciated!

 |Part of this story was published on the American travel web site "The Professional Hobo" on 20 June 2011.
 Click here for details.|